What is a Risk Assessment?

-Your risk assessment should be about safe working.
-Sometimes we find that the person compiling the assessment has used a generic template that, when compared with the on-site conditions, couldn’t be followed and in some cases might even put workers at greater risk.
+Sometimes, those compiling the assessment use a generic template that, when compared with the on-site conditions, cannot be followed.
+In some cases, this might put workers at greater risk.

-Other times, we find a list of control measures as long as your arm, which would make the original task impossible to perform.
+Other times, there are lists of control measures too long, which makes the original task impossible to perform.

 The reason for these common faults is often a fear of “getting it wrong” or mistaking quantity for quality.

-Taking time when planning an activity, allows the assessor to consider each step of the task, the potentially dangerous elements to it, and to take steps to eliminate or avoid those dangers.
+A good risk assessment involves taking time when planning an activity, allowing the assessor to consider each step of the task, the potentially dangerous elements to it, and taking steps to eliminate, avoid or reduce those dangers.

 Whether something is a high, medium or low risk, is a way to convey to those involved in the task how severe the outcomes are in relation to the likelihood of them occurring.
-Something to remember is that it will always be a subjective opinion and not an objective fact, and therefore, assessors need to overcome this fear.
+Something to remember is that it will always be a subjective opinion and not an objective fact.

 Some people fear that they may miss something, and that if that thing were to occur, they could be open to prosecution, so they don’t write one at all.
 Without a suitable and sufficient risk assessment the likelihood of an accident occurring increases.
-What’s more, if something does go wrong, failing to complete a risk assessment will only add to the likelihood of prosecution.
+In the event that something does go wrong, failing to complete a risk assessment will only add to the likelihood of prosecution.

-Whether you have to carry out a risk assessment for building a wall, or to comply with the latest COVID-19 guidance, it is imperative that it is fit for purpose and can be followed by your employees.
+Whatever task you have to perform, it is vital to carry out a risk assessment, ensuring that it is fit for purpose and can be followed by your employees.

-With all this in mind, in 2017 THSP launched our Risk Assessment Builder, to take the pain and confusion out of the process.
+A Risk Assessment Builder takes the stress out of completing these safety-critical documents.
 The tool is interactive and takes the user through the process, with helpful hints along the way, to enable a comprehensive and site-specific risk assessment to be compiled.
-Get a free trial today.